-- Click here for a CROWD strategy planning sheet and more examples.
+- CROWD strategy planning sheet and more examples.

-- (broken link) Click here for a collection of videos and sample lesson plans using interactive and dialogic reading techniques from Doing What Works.
+- Videos and sample lesson plans using interactive and dialogic reading techniques from Doing What Works.

 - Shared Storybook Reading: Building Young Children’s Language and Emergent Literacy Skills by Helen Ezell andLaura Justice

 - Story Stretchers for Infants, Toddlers, and Twos by Shirley Raines, Karen Miller, and Leah Curry-Rood

 - Let’s Read Together: Improving Literacy Outcomes with the Adult-Child Interactive Reading Inventory (ACIRI) byAndrea DeBruin-Parecki

 National Early Literacy Panel.
 (2009).
 Developing early literacy: Report of the national early literacy panel, executive summary.
 Washington, DC: National Institute for Literacy.

 Wasik, B. A., & Bond, M. A. (2001).
 Beyond the pages of a book: Interactive book reading in preschool classrooms.